 While mother's day has always been a favorite day for me, the older I get, the more I appreciate the incredible awesomeness of what I love most in my life.

-When they were very young, it was hard to imagine that there would ever be a day that I wasn’t their world.
-Even though I had many dreams and desires for them, I couldn’t imagine a time when things would shift for them.
+When they were very young, it was hard to imagine that there would ever be a day that I wouldn't be their world.
+Of course, that all changed, but the one thing I didn't expect was how my life would change too.